- International Fees

 Important information

 - This course is hybrid delivery – both synchronous online and in person classes.
 You will be expected to attend online and in person classes posted above, as this is not a self-paced course.
-The in person classes will be held at Downtown Campus on the following DATES: Apr 23, May 28, Jun 4, 18, 25.
+The in person classes will be held at Burnaby Campus on the following DATES: Sep 17, 21, Oct 8, 15, 19, 22.
 Prospective students should have solid written and spoken English language skills to be successful in this course.
 Access to a desktop or laptop computer to complete course assignments outside class is highly recommended.
-If seats remain, registration is permitted without approval up to April 29th, by calling 604-434-1610.
+If seats remain registration is permitted after the course start date up to Sep 16th, by calling 604-434-1610, without program approval.

 Status